GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: Introduction

 \section{Introduction}

 The variable annuity (VA) with guaranteed minimum withdrawal benefit (GMWB) rider was introduced in 2002.
 These contracts allow for an accumulation period where an initial premium deposited with the insurer is invested in a portfolio of funds selected by the policyholder.
 The account value (AV) benefits from gains made by the portfolio and a periodic fee is deducted by the insurer.
 The policy holder can take periodic withdrawals from the AV, up to certain limits, and cumulative withdrawals are guaranteed to return the initial premium over the term of the contract.
-The contract may also be surrendered early, enabling the policyholder to benefit from strong portfolio performance, subject to contingent deferred sales charges (CDSC).
+The contract may be surrendered early, enabling the policyholder to benefit from strong portfolio performance, subject to contingent deferred sales charges (CDSC).
 At the end of the term, provided the contract has not already been surrendered, the contract may be annuitized for either a fixed term or the remaining life of the policyholder.
 A large literature on the modeling and pricing of these contracts, as well as other forms of guarantees, has emerged since their introduction to the marketplace.
-A brief overview of the history of GMWB and similar products as well as the various modeling and pricing approaches can be found in \cite{Hyndman-Wenger-Decomp}.
+A brief overview of the history of GMWB and similar products as well as the various modeling and pricing approaches can be found in \citet{Hyndman-Wenger-Decomp}.

 Around the time of the financial crisis in 2008 reinsurers stopped offering coverage altogether on GMWB and related guaranteed lifetime withdrawal benefit (GLWB) riders at which point the importance of internal dynamic hedging programs rose rapidly.
-With this in mind, we consider the problems of pricing and hedging the GMWB product in a binomial framework consistent with the no-arbitrage principle from financial economics.
-We propose a binomial asset pricing model for GMWBs assuming optimal behaviour and construct explicit hedging strategies.
+With this in mind, we consider the problems of pricing and hedging the GMWB product in a discrete time framework consistent with the no-arbitrage principle from financial economics.
+We propose a binomial asset pricing model for GMWBs assuming optimal policyholder behaviour and construct explicit hedging strategies.
+An overview of other approaches to policyholder behaviour can be found in \citet{Kling2014}, \citet{doi:10.1080/14697688.2013.825922}, and the references therein.